Sunday, January 29, 2012

 Posted by Galen Fott at 11:51 AM No comments:

 Thursday, January 5, 2012

 If you're like me, you've been enjoying Stephen Sondheim's new book Look, I Made a Hat.
 If you're even more like me, you skipped ahead to the end and read his Epilogue.
 If you're uncannily like me, you really wanted to read Phyllis McGinley's poem "Love Note to a Playwright", because Sondheim recommends it in the Epilogue "to every hat maker" (i.e. creative person).
-If you're more like me than can possibly be healthy, you ordered a copy of The Love Letters of Phyllis McGinley from Amazon, figuring that the poem would probably be in there.
+If you're more like me than can possibly be healthy, after searching for the poem online in vain, you ordered a copy of The Love Letters of Phyllis McGinley from Amazon, figuring that it would probably be in there.

 It is.
 And so, for all of you who aren't quite exactly like me...here's the poem.
 I'm posting it here under the reasoning that the book is out of print, so there's no way for McGinley's estate to make money off it anyway.
 Here it is: